2015 Wake Forest Demon Deacons baseball team

-The 2015 Wake Forest Demon Deacons baseball team will represent Wake Forest University during the 2015 NCAA Division I baseball season.
-The Demon Deacons will play their home games at Gene Hooks Field at Wake Forest Baseball Park as a member of the Atlantic Coast Conference.
-They will be led by head coach Tom Walter, in his sixth season at Wake Forest.
+The 2015 Wake Forest Demon Deacons baseball team represented Wake Forest University during the 2015 NCAA Division I baseball season.
+The Demon Deacons played their home games at Gene Hooks Field at Wake Forest Baseball Park as a member of the Atlantic Coast Conference.
+They were led by head coach Tom Walter, in his sixth season at Wake Forest.

 Previous season

 In 2014, the Demon Deacons finished the season 4th in the ACC's Atlantic Division with a record of 30–26, 15–15 in conference play.
 They qualified for the 2014 Atlantic Coast Conference baseball tournament, and were eliminated in the play-in round.
 They failed to qualify for the 2014 NCAA Division I baseball tournament.